top of page

 Early pilots revealed a critical flaw: drones are heavy.
 Combined with generators, water tanks, and battery cases, they're not portable by hand.
 Studies found 68% of Drone Didis faced transportation issues, rising to 79% in Southern India.

 The Solution: Convergence with the Sub-Mission on Agricultural Mechanization (SMAM).
-Now, an additional 80% subsidy is available for Multi-Utility Vehicles (MUVs)—small tempos that transform the SHG from a stationary service to a mobile fleet covering 10-20 kilometer radius.
+Now, an additional 80% subsidy is available for Multi-Utility Vehicles (MUVs)—small tempos that transform the SHG from a stationary service to a mobile fleet covering a 10-20 kilometer radius.

 The Battery Logistics